tmpfs/async-validate/doc/readme/api.md

 Adds an error message to the list of errors encountered during validation of a value.

-The first argument may optionally be a `Reason` instance returned by `getReason()` allowing a user to associate an identifier with the validation error and optional additional information.
+The first argument may optionally be a `Reason` instance returned by `reason()` allowing a user to associate an identifier with the validation error and optional additional information.
 A validation error generated with a `Reason` has a `reason` field referencing the supplied reason.

 When replacement parameters are supplied the behaviour is identical to `util.format`.